nextcloud/documentation/developer_manual/app/index.rst

 Templates
 ---------
-HTML and inclusion of JavaScript and CSS
+Create the basic HTML markup of your app:

 * :doc:`templates`